American River South Fork near Coloma

 Take out just before or shortly after Salmon Falls bridge, depending on where you parked.
 Toilets are available in both places.

-To reach take-out, go east on highway 50 uphill from Sacramento.
-Past the top of a long grade, exit and turn north on El Dorado Hills Blvd.
-After 4-5 miles, cross Green Valley Rd, and go straight onto Salmon Falls Rd, which winds 5-6 miles downhill along Folsom reservoir to Salmon Falls bridge.
-There are several fee parking lots, one on the left before the bridge.
+To reach take-out at Salmon Falls bridge, go east on highway 50 uphill from Sacramento.
+Past the top of a long grade, in the midst of shopping malls, exit and turn north on El Dorado Hills Blvd.
+After 4.2 miles, at a traffic light, cross Green Valley Rd, where the name changes to Salmon Falls Rd.
+Continue 5.9 more miles to a bridge across the river.
+You can park for free before the bridge, if there is space, or for a fee in the lower or upper parking lots after the bridge.
 Warning: break-ins occur in these parking lots, when not patrolled, so don't leave anything valuable in your vehicle.

 Creeks Navigation